 "Why do movies about Satan only have Catholics?
 We never get to see Methodists or Episcopalians put down demons."

-Historically, America has been predominantly Protestant.
+Historically, the US has been predominantly Protestant.
 Most of the original thirteen colonies were composed of Protestant groups (Maryland being the sole exception), but you'd never know this from any of the media we cover.

 It's hard to tell why; maybe it's because the costumes of Roman Catholic clerics are so quaint

 , perhaps it's the fascination of the mystery and ritual

 , perhaps it's that our sex-obsessed society

 is bewildered by the thought of priests, monks, and nuns taking a vow of celibacy